-In 2012, IBM contracted with its utility suppliers to purchase 499 million kWh of renewable energy over and above the quantity of renewable energy provided as part of the mix of electricity that we purchased from the grid.
-The 499 million kWh represented 9.8 percent of our global electricity usage and resulted in the avoidance of 212,000 metric tons of CO2 emissions.
-In addition, more than 5 percent of IBM’s electricity purchases from the grid were electricity generated from renewable sources -- bringing our total renewable energy purchases to approximately 15 percent of our consumption in 2012.
+In 2013, IBM contracted with its utility suppliers to purchase 580 million kWh of renewable energy over and above the quantity of renewable energy provided as part of the mix of electricity that we purchased from the grid.
+The 580 million kWh represented 11.8 percent of our global electricity usage and resulted in the avoidance of 224,000 metric tons of CO2 emissions.

-IBM continued to contract for defined renewable energy purchases in Australia, Austria, Belgium, Denmark, Finland, Germany, Italy, Japan, Netherlands, Sweden, Switzerland, the United Kingdom and the United States in 2012.
-We have at least two data center facilities located in each of these countries and these data centers receive some or all of their electricity from renewable energy purchases.
+IBM continued to contract for defined renewable energy purchases above and beyond the renewable electricity supplied in our overall contracts in Australia, Austria, Belgium, Denmark, Finland, Germany, Italy, Japan, Netherlands, Sweden, Switzerland, the United Kingdom and the United States in 2013.
+We added 2,178 MWh of wind-generated electricity in India in 2013.
+These purchases enable 33 percent of IBM's locations with data centers, IT labs, and/or product development labs and over 40 percent of its cloud data centers to source some or all of their electricity from renewable generation sources.

 Our procurement of renewable energy must meet our business needs.
-Not only should the cost be competitive with market prices over time, but the energy must also be consistently reliable to ensure uninterrupted power for our critical operations.
+Not only should the offerings be cost-competitive with market prices over time, but the electricity supply must also be consistently reliable to ensure uninterrupted power for our critical operations.
 IBM's strategy of contracting for defined renewable energy has been successful in Europe and we continue to request the inclusion of electricity generated from renewable sources as an option in our contracts in all geographies.

-Currently, due to limitations in the market regulatory and procurement structures and in the distribution infrastructure, there is limited renewable energy available through the grid in most areas of the world.
-These restrictions limit the total quantity of renewable energy available for purchase directly from the grid for consumption at a facility.
-Continued advances are needed in renewable electricity generation, distribution and storage technologies to increase the availability of economically viable renewable electricity in the marketplace to supply electricity directly to consuming locations.
+Procuring electricity from renewable sources remains complicated by the relatively low energy density and intermittent nature of wind- and solar generated electricity, limitations and choke points in the electricity transmission system, and international, national, state, and provincial treaty, regulatory and legislative requirements.
+Continued advances are needed in renewable electricity generation, distribution and storage technologies, and contracting and delivery mechanisms to increase the availability of economically viable renewable electricity in the marketplace to supply electricity directly to consuming locations.
 IBM is working with industry peers, utilities, NGOs and other renewable energy industry participants to identify, develop and capture opportunities to procure electricity generated from renewable sources where it makes business sense.

-We also work to incorporate on-site solar energy, co-generation or tri-generation systems or geothermal systems on an individual location basis.
+IBM also endeavors to incorporate on-site solar energy, co-generation or trigeneration systems, or geothermal systems on an individual location basis.
 Some recent examples: